Frequently Asked Questions About Therapy At Montgomery County Counseling Center

 Q: Do you offer free therapy consultations?

 A: Yes, we prefer to speak with clients by phone prior to making an appointment.
 And, we think you’ll like that too.
-These phone calls typically last 10-15 minutes with our client care coordinator.
-And if a longer discussion is necessarily, we’ll schedule you a call with our clinical director, Sara Varga.
+These phone calls typically last 10-15 minutes with our intake specialist.
+If a more in-depth conversation is needed, we’ll be happy to schedule a consultation with our clinical director, Sara Varga.

 Q: How long does a typical counseling session last?

-A: All sessions run between 45 and 50 minutes unless otherwise discussed and agreed upon.
-In rare circumstances, we may agree to do a 90-minute session.
+A: Typically, sessions run between 45 and 50 minutes.
+In rare circumstances, we may agree to do either a 30 minute or 90 minute session.
+This would be discussed with you and your therapist.

-A: We treat children ages 5 and older, teens, young adults, and young-at-heart adults.
+A: We treat children ages 5 and older, teens, young adult, and young-at-heart adults.

 Q: Do you accept insurance for counseling?